 The family of Period Poverty initiatives: How to Donate and Get Involved

-The issue of period poverty is super wicked – that is, it’s really complex, involves a lot of different parts of society and is home to deeply held and varied views.
+The issue of period poverty is really complex, and involves a lot of different parts of society and deeply held views.

 Your purchase subsidises a Wā Cup for someone in need, preventing period poverty from affecting education in NZ - super cool and great for the planet.

 Part of the Positive Periods campaign The Period Place advocates for people with periods, and amplifies their voices.
 They’d love to hear from you.